Cycling festival returns to Rogers

 ROGERS, Ark.
-(KFTA) — Bike enthusiasts from around the country came to Northwest Arkansas on Saturday for the annual Rogers Cycling Festival.
+(KNWA) — Bike enthusiasts from around the country came to Northwest Arkansas on Saturday for the annual Rogers Cycling Festival.

 The festival consists of various road cycling and mountain biking events, including a USA Cycling-sanctioned three-race option for competitive cyclists.